 If you experience more pain in the morning, most likely it is because of stiffness caused by long periods of rest, poor sleeping position, decreased blood flow with sleep or possibly the quality of mattress and pillows you have been using.
 Other factors that are stressing your back while you are sleeping can be disc degeneration, herniated disc, spinal stenosis or fibromyalgia.

 What are the main risk factors for developing lower back pain?

 Back problems are among the most common chronic conditions in Canada and four out of five adults will experience at least one episode of back pain in their lives.

 Age is definitely one of the main factors that can develop your back pain.
 Loss of bone strength from osteoporosis and decrease of muscle elasticity and tone plays a main part starting around the age of 30 and 40.

-Excess Weight / Obesity or sudden weight gain can put stress on the back and lead to low back pain.
+Being overweight and / or sudden weight gain can put stress on the back and lead to low back pain.

-Is it possible to prevent our lower back pain?
+Is it possible to prevent lower back pain?

-This is a question that I hear almost every day.
+This is a question I hear almost daily.
 Recurring back pain resulting from bad body mechanics can be prevented.
 If we manage to avoid movements that are straining our back, maintain correct posture and stretch and strengthen muscles that are causing muscle imbalances in our body, we can achieve a positive effect.
-These are just a few examples of what we can do to get rid of our pain and mostly to prevent it.
-Here are few quick tips on what you can do for yourself:
+These are a few examples of what we can do to treat back pain or prevent it:

-Lifting heavy objects If you do have to pick up something heavy, lift from the knees, pull the stomach muscles in, and try to keep your back straight.
-Absolutely do not try to rotate your upper body when lifting.
+If you do have to pick up something heavy, lift from the knees, pull the stomach muscles in, and try to keep your back straight.
+Remember not to rotate your upper body when lifting.